The skill level of your sales team will either set your organization apart from the competition or erode trust in the eyes of your buyers.

 1. They seek input from salespeople about their quotas

-The quickest way to upset any sales team anywhere is to mess with pay plans.
+The quickest way to upset a company’s sales team is to mess with pay plans.
 An abrupt change in a pay plan creates a distraction from results-oriented behaviors.
-If you decide one day to adjust, reduce, make changes, or otherwise alter a pay plan without being very intentional about it, problems will arise.
+If you decide one day to adjust, reduce, make changes, or otherwise alter a pay plan without being very intentional about it, expect problems to arise.

 Instead of making unannounced changes, great sales leaders get support and suggestions from their team.
 Begin to make your changes by asking for input.
 Don’t ignore your team when it comes to their pay.
 They may have some great ideas.